 - UV-light to detect excessive fingerprints on windows and other smooth surfaces

 - Different equipment to check for tampering with legit installations

-Drop devices (drop & retrieve method) or burst devices (gathers intelligence, does audio/video recording + does a scheduled transmission of these data) require a different method of detection (thermal imaging, XRAY-scan) since they are not always transmitting but do have a battery, electronics and an antenna.
+Drop devices (drop & retrieve method) or burst devices (gathers intelligence, does audio/video recording + does a scheduled transmission of these data) require a different method of detection (thermal imaging, XRAY-scan) since they are not always transmitting but do have a battery, electronics, and an antenna.
 Burst transmissions are mostly done during off-peak times.
-Signals can be analogue, digital or burst-signals.
+Signals can be analog, digital, or burst signals.

 Professional Bug Detection

 Take note that a cheaper radio frequency detector (detect RF presence close, but also far and wide..) is not the same as a professional bug detector (detects RF bugs in a specific area).